open-autonomy/spot/README.md

 # Open-Autonomy Spot Interface definition
-This section will explain the Spot service requirements, use casesw and the JSON messaging.
+This section will explain the Spot service requirements, use cases and specify the JSON messaging format.

 # Spot Service Purpose
 The spot service is meant to facilitate in-pit interactions between people in heavy equipment and autonomous haul trucks.
 The service is designed for real-time mine operations and all message transactions are expected to occur in real-time.